Geological Disposal

 More information on geological disposal and the siting process can be found in Briefing Paper 14.
 Nuleaf’s Briefing Paper 16 explains CoRWM’s guidance on geological disposal, while Briefing Paper 17 details the current and possible future inventory for GDF disposal.
 The issue of retrievability of waste is explored in Briefing Paper 5.

-Nuleaf has been, and is, closely involved in discussions about the GDF and the implementation framework.
-It has therefore built up knowledge and understanding of the issues, and relationships with those involved, including Government, RWM and the regulators.
+Nuleaf has been, and is, closely involved in the GDF siting process.
+We have built up knowledge and understanding of the issues, and relationships with those involved, including Government, NWS and the regulators.
 If any local authority wishes to discuss potential involvement in the siting process with Nuleaf, please contact us on 01473 264833 or at philip.matthews@nuleaf.org.uk

 International Approaches to Geological Disposal